-Of the \$143 million LMDC sub-allocation, ESD has disbursed \$105,123,340 (this figure represents payments to grantees less recaptured funds).
-The disbursements made from the LMDC allocation have benefited 40 companies (some of which have also received disbursements from the original \$170 million ESD allocation) and represent 31,264 created and retained jobs in New York City.
+Of the \$143 million LMDC sub-allocation, ESD has disbursed \$106 million.
+The disbursements made from the LMDC allocation have benefited 40 companies (some of which have also received disbursements from the original \$170 million ESD allocation) and represent over 30,000 created and retained jobs in New York City.